Skip to content

 Electronegativity Bond Scale

-What is COVALENT BOND?
+What is a COVALENT BOND?
 The term covalent bond is used to describe the bonds in compounds that result from the sharing of one or more pairs of electrons.
-In covalent bonds, the electrons are shared equally between two atoms.
-However, Read More …
+There are two types of covalent bonds – nonpolar and polar Read More …

 The Octet Rule of Electron Configuration